The activities are as follows:

 Corals are animals that build coral reefs.
 When you look at a coral you may see what looks like one large rock.
 In fact, corals are made up of thousands of tiny animals, called polyps.
 Coral polyps are white but look brown and green because microscopic plants, called zooxanthellae, live inside them.
 Corals provide the plants a safe home, and in return the plants make food for corals.
 Sadly, today corals around the world are dying.
 Scientists want to figure out ways to help corals since they are such important animals.

 Corals are picky and only like to live in certain places.
-Corals compete with algae, like seaweed, for space to grow.
+Corals compete with other types of algae, like seaweed, for space to grow.
 Sarah is a marine biologist who is interested in corals because they are such important animals on the reef.
 She wanted to understand how to help corals.
-She thought that if there were more herbivores eating algae on the reef then corals would have less competition.
-Then they would have more space to grow.
+She thought that when herbivores are present and are eating algae on the reef corals have less competition for space to grow.

 Sarah set up an experiment where she put tiles in bins out on the reef.
 Tiles provided space for animals to grow, including corals.
 Sarah also put sea urchins in half of the bins.
 Sea urchins are important herbivores and one of the species that like to eat algae.
 The other half of the bins had no urchins so the algae would be free to grow there.
 She had 4 bins with urchins and 4 bins with no urchins.
 After a few months, Sarah counted how many corals were growing on tiles.
 She counted corals found in the bins with and without sea urchins.
 Because sea urchins eat algae, they should free up space for coral to grow.
 Sarah expected that more corals would grow on the tiles in sea urchin bins compared to the bins with no sea urchins.